 Cloning and moving is the most time efficient solution to make existing information useful for other people or additional situations within Jira.
 There are lots of use cases where it might make sense to clone an issue to another project:

 - move issues from the Designer’s board to the Developer’s project

-- need to clone between classic and Next-gen projects
+- need to clone between Company managed and Team managed projects

 - move/clone issues from instance A to B, and vice versa

 - replicate an epic issue for multiple teams that each have a project